59 Red Flowers: Complete List With Names and Pictures

 These flowers are also a great attractor of butterflies, so keep them in mind if you’d like to develop a butterfly garden.
 Verbena grows anywhere from 6 to 12 inches tall and spreads vigorously over an area that is 18 to 24 inches wide.

-Give them full sun to see them thrive and get the best flower and color payoff.
-However, keep in mind that they’re also happy in partial shade.
+Give them full sun to see them thrive and get the best red flower payoff.
 They enjoy almost any kind of soil provided that it is well-drained, and they are tolerant of drought as well.
-As for fertilizer, it may be a good idea to use some of the compost you’ve made to keep these plants happy, though a slow-release fertilizer would do the job as well.
+As for fertilizer, use some of the compost you’ve made to keep these plants happy.
 Verbena grows best in USDA zones 3 through 11.

 Yarrow

 Yarrow is happiest when you give them full sun; this is where the best coloring is achieved.
 They can still be happy in partial shade as long as you give them enough time to soak up the rays in the earlier parts of the day.
-Yarrows like average-quality, dry-to-medium moisture soil, provided that it is well-drained.
 They are a great way to attract butterflies to your garden, so consider planting them if you want to see more pollinators!
 Yarrow grows best in USDA hardiness zones 3 through 9.

 Zinnia

-The final flower on our list is the charming, favored zinnia, coming in a wide array of colors including a most stunning red.
+The final red flower on our list is the charming, favored zinnia.
 These flowers bloom for an extended time, gracing your garden with their radiance throughout the summer up until the frost.
 They are a great choice if you want to attract more butterflies to your garden.

 These plants grow around 1 to 3 feet tall and spread anywhere from 6 inches to 2 feet across.
 They are a great choice for beginner gardeners given how easy it is to grow them and how excellently they bloom.

 Zinnias will enjoy soil that is humusy and evenly moist, provided that it has good drainage.
 They are heat and drought tolerant and will bloom their happiest in the full sun.
 They are relatively resistant to disease but try not to overcrowd them to prevent mold and mildew.
-Zinnias have average water needs so simply water whenever you think their soil has become a bit too dry.
 Zinnias thrive best in USDA hardiness zones 2 through 11.

 Final Thoughts